beingfluid/IntegrateNow/Chapter1_ConceptualAsides.md

 &nbsp;&nbsp;&nbsp;&nbsp;Let us try to understand this another way.
 Think that you are hungry and want to eat a pizza.
 You go to the nearest restaurant, check the menu and make the order to the waiter.
 Waiter in turn takes the order to the kitchen, brings the pizza from the kitchen and deliver the pizza to your table.
 The waiter plays the similar part as of the API.

 &nbsp;&nbsp;&nbsp;&nbsp; In IT world, Client application requests information from a server.
 A server processes the request and returns a status code and a response body.
 When the response body is returned, the Client extracts information from the response body and takes action on the extracted data.
 API is a mid layer that handles this communication.
+Scripted REST Services allow developers to create their own APIs on the ServiceNow Platform.

 ![What is API](/images/Chapter1_1.png)